 These art galleries feature the work of local street artists and is also a great place to buy some souvenirs to support the comuna.

 However, our guide did not pressure us into purchasing anything and only offered it as an option.
 Unlike other parts of South America, I actually did not feel any pressure at all to spend money at their stores or souvenir shops.

 Comuna 13 is also home to some of the best coffee shops in Medellín.
 If you're a coffee lover, then you'll definitely want to check out these spots.

-The spot we visited is run by Comuna 13’s most famous street artist; Chota_13.
-His small cafe is actually built underneath his old house and he serves excellent cold drinks, pastries and sells authentic Colombian coffee.
+The spot we visited is run by Comuna 13's most famous street artist; Chota_13.
+His small cafe is actually built underneath his old house and he serves excellent cold drinks, pastries, and authentic Colombian coffee.

 Tip: Try a coffee lemonade from Chota_13's coffee shop in Comuna 13!

 The Famous Outdoor Escalators at Comuna 13 (Las Escaleras)